divathiru/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: RegisterNumber: K.Dilli babu:24900561
+ Developed by: RegisterNumber: K.Thirumurugan :24005998
  '''
  module LOGICGATES(a, b, c);
 input a;